 How to survive divorce mediation?

 Divorce is never easy, but divorce mediation alleviates as much stress as possible.
 It is not a terrible experience that you need to survive!
 Of course, you and your spouse will not always agree, and it will take effort and focus to be successful in reaching mutually acceptable agreements.
-There may be bumps during the road of mediation, but your experienced and skilled mediator to help you through the process.
+There may be bumps during the road of mediation, but your experienced and skilled mediator will help you through the process.

 The best way to “survive” mediation is to take care of yourself during the process.
-Practicing self-care is essential to getting through divorce in a way to minimizes stress on you, and your children.
+Practicing self-care is essential to getting through divorce in a way that minimizes stress on you, and your children.
 So, balance out the stress—you have permission to take care of yourself.

 After each meeting, do something that provides you some sense of peace.
 Go for a power run, if that makes you feel good.
 Or, give yourself time to read a good book.
-In between meeting, try not to stay focused on the issues.
+In between meetings, try not to stay focused on the issues.
 Clear your head, focus on other things, try not to have your divorce issue on the forefront of your mind in your daily life—much easier written than done!

 How to best negotiate a divorce mediation?

 Mediation is rooted in interest-based negotiation, unlike litigation which is rooted in positional negotiation.

 In interest-based negotiation the mediator seeks to understand each spouses’ interests, and help them understand one another’s interests.
 Interests are what each spouse wants and needs, and why they want and need those things.
 What are you hoping for that is causing you to want this?
 What are you afraid of that is causing you to need that?